Ballaual/DiCoBo/README.md

 * [License](#License)

 ## Invite the bot
-You can invite the bot to your server using the following link **LINK COMING SOON**
+You can invite the bot to your server using the following link<br>
+**LINK COMING SOON**

 ## Set the correct permissions
-Please make sure to set some relevant permissions when using the bot on your server.
+Please make sure to set some relevant permissions when using the bot on your server.<br>
 **MORE INFORMATION SOON**

 ## Requirements